SmileiPIC/Smilei/doc/Sphinx/laser_envelope.rst

   \mathbf{\tilde{A}} (\mathbf{x},t)= \tilde{A}(\mathbf{x},t) \left[ \eta\thinspace\hat{y} + i(1-\eta^2)^{1/2}\hat{z}   \right] ,

 where :math:`\eta=1` or :math:`\eta=0` for linear polarization along `y` or `z`, and :math:`\eta\pm1/\sqrt{2}` for circular polarization.
-Although Eq. :eq:`envelope_equation` is a vector equation, these two polarizations allow to solve only one scalar equation:
+Although Eq. :eq:`envelope_equation` is a vector equation nonlinear, these two polarizations allow to solve only one scalar equation at each timestep, because once the susceptibility at a given timestep is known, the envelope equation can be considered linear.
+Thus, after calculating the susceptibility we can solve the equation:

 .. math::
   :label: envelope_equation_scalar